 Vegan Stuffed Sweet Potatoes

-Would you like to have a side dish that tastes good, is easy to make, is comforting and wows the company?
+Would you like to have a side dish that tastes good, is easy to make, is comforting, and wows the company?
 Then you came to the right page.

 Twice Baked Potatoes have been in my cooking arsenal for something like 20 years.
 Maybe even longer.
-It is a fantastic recipe that everyone is glad to see when it comes to the table.
+It is a fantastic recipe everyone is glad to see when it comes to the table.

 Well, I’ve been seeing baked sweet potatoes here and there on the internet and I got to thinking ‘Why not make a stuffed sweet potato recipe too?’
 Turns out it was a good idea.